Carnival in Barranquilla

 Avenida del Río

 On the Malecón, there are lots of different restaurants, some of which are in food court Gran Caimán and range from pizza to traditional Costeño food.
 Near Manglares del Río you will find even more restaurants including Bistro del Rio and a cocktail bar.
 If you walk further up the Malecón, you will find several more simple restaurants and food trucks, where we ate delicious Cuban sandwiches.
-The Malecón is also entertaining when matches of the Colombian soccer team are broadcast.
+The Malecón is also entertaining when matches of the Colombian soccer team are broadcasted.

 RESTAURANTE EL GIRATORIO